Santa Rita Prickly Pear: Incredibly Colorful Cactus

 How to Water

 You’re probably used to giving plants a good soaking immediately after transplanting, but that isn’t the best practice with cactus.
+Counterintuitively, it’s best to not water them for one to two weeks after planting.

-Once it’s established it should not need supplemental water unless there is severe drought.
+Once it’s established, it should not need supplemental water unless there is severe drought.

 Should You Fertilize?